WesGough/Arkime/README.md

 *Ref 16: GeoIP Install*

-17) Lets open the GeoIP.conf up in nano editor
+17) Let's open the GeoIP.conf up in nano editor
 ```
 sudo nano /etc/GeoIP.conf
 ```

-18) Remove the pound sign of AccountID and LicenseKey then fill in those values we got from MaxMind license key creation page
+18) Remove the pound sign of AccountID and LicenseKey then fill in those values we got from the MaxMind license key creation page
   - Add GeoLite2-ASN after EditionIDs as well
-  - Hit ctrl X then Y then Enter to save file
+  - Hit ctrl X then Y then Enter to save the file

 ![1](https://github.com/user-attachments/assets/391d7026-1b86-4af9-8884-5db0ba802f4c)